-Fall Home Tour: Vintage Botanical Scientific Decor with Boho Maximalist Influence means lots of plants, insects, and pumpkins.
+Fall Home Tour: Full of autumn decor ideas for Vintage Botanical Scientific Decor with Boho Maximalist Influence with lots of plants, insects, and pumpkins.

-Welcome to our fall home tour.
+Welcome to our fall home tour full amazing autumn decor ideas.
 I’ve been busy transforming our home, and I love how it’s turned out.
 It’s a little different.
 A little more full, with so many interesting and collected finds.
 I’d call this style vintage botanical science decor -with some real boho influence.
 I’ve included some science decor in my decorating a few other times -here and here, but this time is the best time.
 I stuck with my favourite black and white colour scheme this fall, and added in an accent colour of green.
 You’ll see the boho influence too with all the plants, grasses, feathers, and twinkle lights.

 I’m joining the Seasonal Simplicity Home Tour this morning.
 There will be new tours all week long to inspire you, so be sure to check them all out at the end of the post.
 And if you’re coming from The Rambling Renovator, I’m so glad you’re here.

 We have this console table near the front door, and it’s full of little treasures this fall.
 I like to think about a Victorian botanist who’s been collecting all fall and studying different plants.
 But this year you see she’s developed an interest in insects too.